newideas-code/car-managment-backend/README.md

 **`db.js` (MongoDB Connection):**

-This code establishes a connection to the MongoDB database.
+This function establishes a connection to the MongoDB database using the URI specified in the environment variables.

 ```javascript
 const connectDB = async () => {